Sylvia Pankhurst: East London socialist

-Pankhurst noted that "the East End was the greatest homogeneous working-class area accessible to the House of Commons by popular demonstrations" and proposed that the "creation of a woman’s movement in that great abyss of poverty would be a call and a rallying cry to the rise of similar movements in all parts of the country".
+Pankhurst noted that "the East End was the greatest homogeneous working-class area accessible to the House of Commons by popular demonstrations" and proposed that the "creation of a woman's movement in that great abyss of poverty would be a call and a rallying cry to the rise of similar movements in all parts of the country".
 In this spirit, in November 1913, Pankhurst spoke at the Albert Hall, alongside James Connolly, in support of the men and women of the Irish Transport and General Workers' Union locked-out by Dublin employers.

-In January 1914, accompanied by Nora Smyth, Pankhurst visited her sister Christabel in Paris (were she was taking refuge from the Cat and Mouse Act) to discuss the future of the ELFS.
+In January 1914, accompanied by Nora Smyth, Pankhurst visited her sister Christabel in Paris, where she was taking refuge from the Cat and Mouse Act, to discuss the future of the ELFS.
 Christabel was insistent upon an independent, women-only WPSU, and was incredulous at her sister's unwillingness to attack socialists unpledged to women's suffrage.
 Pankhurst was equally insistent on supporting popular and labour struggles, and critical of what she considered to the WPSU's social elitism.
 The sisters agreed that they and their organisations should go their separate ways.

 From the East London Federation of Suffragettes, in 1914 Pankhurst formed the Workers' Suffrage Federation.
 At the suggestion of Emerson, Pankhurst started a WSF paper.
 Provisionally titled Workers' Mate, the newspaper first appeared as The Woman's Dreadnought.
 Nora Smyth (who helped pay the bills) and Mary Phillips were the principal contributors, with Smyth illustrating the paper with her photographs of domestic East End poverty.

 In the first edition of the paper (8 March 1914), Pankhurst's editorial defended their insistence on building a working-class suffragette campaign:Those Suffragists who say that it is the duty of the richer and more fortunate women to win the Vote, and that their poorer sisters need not feel themselves called upon to aid in the struggle appear, in using such arguments, to forget that it is the Vote for which we are fighting.
 The essential principle of the vote is that each one of us shall have a share of power to help himself or herself and us all.
 It is in direct opposition to the idea that some few, who are more favoured, shall help and teach and patronize the others.This "struck a strong chord with many women socialists of an earlier generation who had serious reservations about the WSPU".
 Amy Hicks, a veteran of the Social Democratic Federation, supported the ELFS from its start; as did Dora Montefiore who had left the WSPU in 1906, and had also spoken on behalf of the Dublin workers at the Albert Hall.
 The ELFS supported labour struggles and organised rent strikes.